SauceLLC/sauce4strava/README.md

  * Create Live Segments for any effort (including downhills)
  * Running Power estimation
  * Kudo All Activities
+ * Beers and Donuts earned for an activity (based on kcals burned)
  * Analysis page stats are extended to include:
    * Elapsed power average, normalized power, moving power average and watts/kg.
    * Grade adjusted pace